Lipstick lesbian: Flag controversy

 The lipstick lesbian flag was introduced by Natalie McCray in 2010 in the weblog This Lesbian Life.
 The design contains a red kiss in the left corner, superimposed on seven stripes consisting of six shades of red and pink colors and a white bar in the center.
-The flag has not been widely adopted due to some lesbians asserting that it is not inclusive of butch lesbians, while others have argued that McCray wrote biphobic, racist, and transphobic comments on her now-defunct blog.
+The flag has not been widely adopted due to some lesbians complaining that it is not inclusive of butch lesbians, while others have argued that McCray wrote biphobic, racist, and transphobic comments on her now-defunct blog.

-The colors of the "pink" lesbian flag were copied from the lipstick lesbian flag, and with the kiss mark excluded.
+The colors of the lipstick lesbian flag were copied to create the "pink" lesbian flag (the kiss symbol was excluded).
 The maker of the "pink" flag remains unknown.
 The pink flag attracted more use as a general lesbian pride flag.

-In recent years, use of the "pink" lesbian flag has fallen and it has been largely replaced by the "orange-pink" lesbian flag created in 2018, which some segments of the lesbian community believe to be more inclusive.
+(Note: In recent years, use of the "pink" lesbian flag has fallen and it has been largely replaced by the "orange-pink" lesbian flag created in 2018, which some segments of the lesbian community believe to be more inclusive.)

 Illustration of "Lipstick lesbian" flag created by Natalie McCray (2010).

 (This is not the original design: the kiss symbol has been modified.)

 "Pink" lesbian flag with colors copied from the lipstick lesbian flag.

 (Not designed by McCray.
 Creator unknown.)